isravera/isravera/README.md

 ### 🔨 What I do

 - 🏢 I’m currently working at [ZRH Code](https://zrh-code.com)
-- 📓 I’m currently learning to build apps using flutter.
 - ⚒️ Coding since 2018.
 - 💕 I also like to read and play computer games.